-In the páramos of Venezuela, there is very little rain during the trade wind season (November to March).
+In the Páramos of Venezuela, there is very little rain during the trade wind season (November to March).
 One can experience a whole week of cloudless skies in January.
 The cloud cover is lower.
 The hourly temperature values for days during the rainy season or during the dry season reflect the lack of radiation, or strong radiation (February 10) or strong radiation at night (February 12) (◘ Fig. D-65).
 The coldest day of 1967 almost immediately followed the warmest.
 During the dry season, the air at 3,600 m usually warms to 10 °C during the day, while it freezes at night.
 The plants, of course, are exposed to much more extremes than the thermometer in the hut.
 But this constant change of frost does not harm the plants, just at this time of the year is the main flowering.
 About this time also the upper layers of soil, in which the páramo plants are rooted, warm up during the day above the annual temperature.
 Rocky sites seem to be more favorable than wet soils.
-The annual temperature was determined by measurements in the soil: at an altitude of 3,600 m 5.0 °C (corresponding to the meteorological data), at 3,950 m 3.9 °C, at 4,250 m 2.0 °C and in the firn snow at 4,765 m -1.5 to -3.5 °C.
+The annual temperature was determined by measurements in the soil: at an elevation of 3,600 m 5.0 °C (corresponding to the meteorological data), at 3,950 m 3.9 °C, at 4,250 m 2.0 °C and in the firn snow at 4,765 m -1.5 to -3.5 °C.

-◘ Table D-2 Measurements of evaporation using a piche tube in the Páramo de Papallacta (Ecuador) at 4,100 m NN between 12-25 November 1988 (data from Lauer et al. 2001).
+◘ Table D-2 Measurements of evaporation using a Piche tube in the Páramo de Papallacta (Ecuador) at 4,100 m a.s.l. between 12-25 November 1988 (data from Lauer et al. 2001).